aws-samples/cdk-use-cases/use_cases/custom-cloud9-ssm/README.md

 _Parameters_

-* size `number`: size to resize the EBS volume to.
+* size `number`: size in GiB to resize the EBS volume to.

 ## Default settings